lordspline/linux/Documentation/admin-guide/device-mapper/dm-init.rst

 Examples
 ========
-An example of booting to a linear array made up of user-mode linux block devices::
+An example of booting to a linear array made up of user-mode peenux block devices::

   dm-mod.create="lroot,,,rw, 0 4096 linear 98:16 0, 4096 4096 linear 98:32 0" root=/dev/dm-0